Conformal dynamics at infinity for groups with contracting elements: CAT(0) groups with rank-1 elements: Case Study (II)

-We shall prove a general result for any convergence boundary $\pU$.
-Recall that a point $\xi$ in $\pU$ is called visual if there exists a geodesic ray $\gamma$ from any point $\gamma^-=o\in \U$ ending at $[\xi]$.
-If in addition, $\gamma$ is contracting then $\xi\in \U$ is called a \textit{contracting point}.
+We start by proving a general result for any convergence boundary $\pU$.
+Recall that a point $\xi$ in $\pU$ is called visual if there exists a geodesic ray $\gamma$ from any point in $ \U$ ending at $[\xi]$.
+If in addition, $\gamma$ is contracting, then we call $\xi\in \pU$ a \textit{contracting point}.

 \begin{thm} Suppose that $G\act \U$ as in (\ref{GActUAssump}) is a co-compact action.
 Let $\{\mu_x\}_{x\in \U}$ be a $\e G$-dimensional quasi-conformal density on a convergence boundary $\pU$.
 Then the set of contracting points in $\pU$ is $\mu_1$-null if and only if $G$ is not a hyperbolic group. \end{thm}